kraemer-lab/vneyard/workflows/Dengue/README.md

 # Dengue pipeline

 To run this pipeline load one of the following two scenes into GRAPEVNE and build the workflow.
+- `Dengue_DTA.json` provides the mainline workflow, up to and including visualisation of the DTA analysis (see figure below).
+This provides a much shorter pipeline that should complete within 30-60 mins.
+- `Dengue_HyPhy.json` provides the full workflow, including HyPhy components for evolutionary hypothesis testing.
+This will take significantly longer to run (typically overnight).

+You will need to set the (absolute) path to the following files, which should be retrieved from GISAID.
+You can do this by modifying the `folder` parameter of the `LinkLocalFolder` module, which will be visible in GRAPEVNE as one of the first modules in the workflow.
+- `gisaid_arbo_2024_11_18_17.fasta`
+- `gisaid_arbo_2024_11_18_17.tsv`

-Note that, due to the size of the workflow we do not recommend running them through the `Test Build` facility, but rather build as a workflow and run from the command line using the build scripts (see [GRAPEVNE](https://github.com/kraemer-lab/GRAPEVNE) for documentation).
+Note that, due to the size of the workflow we do not recommend running them through the `Test Build` facility, but rather `Build As A Workflow` and then run using the `run.sh` scripts (see [GRAPEVNE](https://github.com/kraemer-lab/GRAPEVNE) for documentation).

-- `Dengue_DTA.json` provides the mainline workflow, up to and including visualisation of the DTA analysis (see figure below)
-- `Dengue_HyPhy.json` provides the full workflow, including HyPhy components for evolutionary hypothesis testing
+_Note: The pipelines must currently be run using only a single core due to rule dependencies.
+We are working to resolve this._

 ## Method